How to saddle a horse step by step?

 How high should a saddle sit on a horse?

 The saddle should have 2-3 finger clearance on the top and side of the withers.
 The saddle should have an opening (clearance) in the sides of its withers to allow rotation of the shoulder up and back during movement.
-A horse whose saddle pinches its withers may be reluctant to move forward.
+A horse whose saddle is pinching its withers may be reluctant to move forward.

 Where is the saddle on the horse?